Colorful, crunchy Thai Quinoa Salad tossed in the most amazing homemade garlic-ginger peanut sauce! (Vegan, gluten-free, and oil-free)

 I’ve made versions of this salad with the quinoa base seen here and also the more typical rice noodles, and enjoy it both ways so feel free to substitute the quinoa for your own favorite noodles/rice noodles as well.
 I find myself trending more towards the quinoa option for both the nutrition boost and sometimes the delicate rice noodles break apart on me creating a bit of a mess.
 (But a happy, delicious mess nonetheless!)
 For more notes and detailed instruction on the sauce, see my full post here for the Thai Peanut Sauce.
 Hope you enjoy as much as we do!

-Come join The Garden Grazer on Instagram and share a pic if you make this!
+PS – come join The Garden Grazer on Instagram and share a pic if you make this!
 I love seeing your recreations.
+(Or leave a star rating below if you give it a try – your feedback is very appreciated!)

 Fresh Thai Quinoa Salad with Peanut Sauce